-- (a) A Victim, a parent, legal guardian or legal representative if the Victim is a minor, or any individual having Personal Knowledge (as defined in §1-01) of alleged misconduct by a member of the New York City Police Department, each have standing to file a complaint. - (b) Complaints of alleged police misconduct filed by Reporting Non-Witnesses (as defined in §1-01) may be investigated at the discretion of the Chair, Full Board, or the Executive Director.
-Among the factors to be considered are: the nature and/or severity of the alleged misconduct, the availability of evidence and/or witnesses, the ability to identify officers and civilians involved, the practicability of conducting a full investigation within the time prescribed by the statute of limitations and the numbers of complaints received by the Board regarding the incident.

-(c) The Board has the power to review incidents involving members of the New York City Police Department and investigate Cases arising therefrom within the Board's jurisdiction under the New York City Charter.
+- (a) An Alleged Victim, a parent, legal guardian or legal representative if the Alleged Victim is a minor, or any individual having Personal Knowledge (as defined in §1-01) of alleged misconduct by a member of the New York City Police Department, each have standing to file a complaint. - (b) Complaints of alleged police misconduct filed by Reporting Non-Witnesses (as defined in §1-01) may be investigated at the discretion of the Executive Director or Chair of the Board.
+Among the factors to be considered are: the nature and/or severity of the alleged misconduct, the availability of evidence and/or witnesses, the ability to identify officers and civilians involved, the practicability of conducting a full investigation within the time prescribed by the statute of limitations and the numbers of complaints received by the Board regarding the incident. - (c) The Board has the power to review incidents involving members of the New York City Police Department and investigate Cases arising therefrom within the Board's jurisdiction under the New York City Charter.